-To reach DWDC Personal Support Program Manager Nino Sekopet, send an email to email@example.com or call him toll-free at 1-844-395-3640.
+To reach DWDC's free-to-use Personal Support Program, send an email to email@example.com or call us toll-free at 1-844-395-3640.
 We do not encourage anyone to end their life, nor do we provide the means to do so.

 How we can help

 Emotional support.
 Grappling with a catastrophic diagnosis is never easy, and no one should have to go through it alone.
-If you have fears about your condition or how you will die, you can share them with Nino Sekopet, DWDC's Personal Support Program Manager.
-An accredited psychotherapist who specializes in trauma and loss, he treats callers with dignity and respect.
+If you have fears about your condition or how you will die, you can share them with Nino Sekopet, DWDC's Support and Care Navigator (pictured).
+A registered psychotherapist who specializes in trauma and loss, he treats callers with dignity and respect.

 Gatherings for a Gentle Conversation.
 Talking about death and dying is difficult.
 But, to plan effectively for end of life, we must break the taboo.
 Contact us for tips on how to broach the subject with family members and friends.
 We can show you how to host a Gathering for a Gentle Conversation in your home or at a community centre near you.